banzaicloud/pipeline/docs/developer.md

 You should set `autoMigrateEnabled = true` in the database section in the `config/config.toml` file.

-You should now be able to login on the Pipeline UI: http://localhost:4200/ui
+You should now be able to log in on the Pipeline UI: http://localhost:4200/ui

 #### Route53 credentials in Vault